 “Paul, are you saying that my obedience doesn’t matter?”

-Of course it matters!
+It matters a great deal!
 Obeying God will keep you from getting splattered by the proverbial truck.
 But we don’t obey to earn his love (we already have it) or his forgiveness (in Christ, it’s already ours).
-Rather, we obey our heavenly Father for the same reason my girls obeyed me the other evening: because we love and trust him and we know that he wants the very best for us.
+Rather, we obey our heavenly Father for the same reason my girls obeyed me the other evening: because we love and trust him and we know that he wants the best for us.

 The end of the matter